LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ### Setting up Git

 When we use Git on a new computer for the first time, we need to configure a few things.
-Below are a few examples of configurations we will set as we get started with Git:
+The basic elements of a configuration for Git are:

 *   our name and email address,
 *   what our preferred text editor is,
 *   and that we want to use these settings globally (i.e. for every project).

-On a command line interface, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
-So let's get started with our setup.

-First, we will tell Git your user name and email.
-It is important to pick a user name and email address that you want associated with your work because the user name and email address you use locally on your computer will be the same one that you use for your Git hosting websites.
-For this lesson we will be using GitHub as a hosting service.

-If you think you might already have this set up on your computer, you can check first.
+First, we will tell Git our user name and email.
+For this lesson, we will be interacting with [GitHub](https://github.com/) and so we want to use the same email address we used when we set up our GitHub account.
+If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

+It is possible you may have already set up Git on your computer in the past, so let's start by checking if there are any existing configurations.

 Open you shell terminal window and type: